Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers

-Being based on the propagation of a shear horizontal acoustic wave, their interaction with the surrounding liquid is minimal.
-Although bulk liquid viscosity properties affect the acoustic wave propagation \cite{viscojakoby,herrmann}, Love mode SAW has been shown experimentally to be mostly insensitive to surface viscous effects \cite{me}.
-While both SPR and SAW sensors display theoretically similar sensitivities and detection limits, the acoustic sensor is extremely sensitive to temperature variations and care must be taken to properly control the environment around the instrument to keep the temperature stable \cite{bailey}.
+Being based on the propagation of a shear horizontal acoustic wave, their interaction with the surrounding liquid is restricted to an evanescent coupling with the viscous liquid.
+Although bulk liquid viscosity properties affect the acoustic wave propagation \cite{viscojakoby,herrmann}, including the phase shift of Love mode SAW \cite{lamia}, we will throughout this investigation consider that the phase shift affecting the SAW device is solely related to adsorbed mass and not to viscous effects of the adsorbed layer, in order to reduce the number of unknowns.
+Such a crude assumption could be removed by exploiting the SAW insertion losses, for introducing the adsorbed layer viscosity.
+Throughout the analysis proposed here, we consider hydrodynamic interactions of the acoustic wave with the solvent filled adsorbed layer, as well as the equivalent optical index of the protein-solvent mixture, without focusing on the dynamic viscosity of this adsorbed layer but only on the viscosity of the fluid yielding shear wave evanscent coupling with the solvent.